-Core 16 cr.

-CA 500 Introduction to Graduate Communication Study 1 cr.
+Introduction to Graduate Communication Study 1 cr.

-CA 501 Human Communication Perspectives 3 cr.
+Human Communication Perspectives

-CA 516 Research 1 3 cr.
+Research 1

-CA 517 Research 2 3 cr.
+Research 2

-CA 529 Cross-Cultural Communication 3 cr.
+Cross-Cultural Communication

-CA 699 The Epistemology of Communication 3 cr.
+The Epistemology of Communication

-Organizational Emphasis 15 cr.
+Organizational Emphasis15 c

-CA 505 Organizational Leadership 3 cr.
+Organizational Leadership

-CA 520 Leading Organizational Change 3 cr.
+Leading Organizational Change

-CA 670 Measuring Leadership 3 cr.
+Measuring Leadership

-Electives 6 cr.

-Graduate Project or Thesis (choose one) 2-5 cr.
+Electives.
+6 cr.
+Graduate Project or Thesis (choose one).
+2-5 cr.
 CA 700 Graduate Project 2-5 cr.

-Elective (required with the Graduate Project option) 3 cr.

-or

-CA 797 Thesis - Design and Research 5 cr.

-CA 799 Thesis - Continuous Enrollment 1 cr.
+Elective (required with the Graduate Project option) .3 cr. or CA 797 Thesis - Design and Research .5 cr.
+CA 799 Thesis - Continuous Enrollment .1 cr.
 TOTAL 36 cr.

-Learning Outcomes Assessment / Program Assessment

-Embedded within each course syllabi will be methodologies for learning outcomes assessment for that particular course.
-The overall program outcomes will be assessed based on student performance in the program with particular emphasis on:

-- Comprehensive written examinations

-- Capstone course consisting of a thesis or graduate project

-- Thesis/graduate project oral defense

-CA 500 Introduction to Graduate Communication Study
+Learning Outcomes Assessment / Program Assessment Embedded within each course syllabi will be methodologies for learning outcomes assessment for that particular course.
+The overall program outcomes will be assessed based on student performance in the program with particular emphasis on: Comprehensive written examinations Capstone course consisting of a thesis or graduate project Thesis/graduate project oral defense Course Descriptions CA 500 Introduction to Graduate Communication Study 1 cr.
 This course introduces students to the skills necessary to succeed in the Master's in Communication and Leadership Program.
 The class will focus on the structure of the discipline, library research, reading communication research, types of research methods, APA style and writing.
 The class will be offered each term in the online format and should be taken concurrently with the student's first course in the degree program.

-CA 501 Human Communication Perspectives

-This course is a survey of communication theories from the interpersonal, small-group and organizational contexts.
-It also serves as an introduction to graduate study.

-CA 504 Special Topics in Communication and Leadership
+CA 501 Human Communication Perspectives CA 504 Special Topics in Communication and Leadership3 cr.
 The course is designed to allow for the introduction of special areas of interest in communication and leadership.
 This course may be repeated with a different topic.

-CA 505 Organizational Leadership

-A course that explores contemporary organizations and the pervasiveness of communication in all aspects of organizational life.
-It will emphasize the role of the leader in problem-solving and decision-making.

-CA 510 Rhetorical Criticism

-This course discusses the general nature of both rhetoric and criticism, providing a basic conceptual framework for the identification and analysis of rhetorical artifacts and then survey contemporary critical approaches.
-These include cluster, feminist, ideological, metaphoric, narrative and generative criticism.
-This class will be writing intensive.

-CA 516 Research 1
+CA 505 Organizational Leadership CA 510 Rhetorical Criticism CA 516 Research 1

-A study of the processes used by social researchers to describe human communication.
-The class will emphasize ethnography, field research and interviewing for data gathering and analysis.

 CA 517 Research 2

-A study of the basic principles used to construct quantitative research designs, test hypotheses and apply methods of behavioral science to communication.

 CA 520 Leading Organizational Change

-An examination of the leader's role in assessing organizational readiness for change, implementation of change, framing change for stakeholders and evaluation of change efforts.

 CA 525 Interpersonal Communication Theories

-A study of research and theories of interpersonal communication, including exemplary leadership behavior for organizations.

 CA 529 Cross-Cultural Communication

-A study of communication and culture that examines cultural variability in interpersonal relationships.

-CA 567 Communication Teaching, Training and Consulting
+CA 567 Communication Teaching, Training and Consulting 3 cr.

-cr.

 This course covers the theory and practice of developing, presenting and evaluating communication and communication training sessions for organizations and higher education contexts.
 Units include public speaking, interpersonal communication, organizational communication, leadership and consulting.
 Students prepare for the role of educator, consultant or trainer by acting as a consultant or creating their own training or educational units.

 CA 620 Human Communication and the Internet

+CA 641 Communication in Conflict Management

+CA 649 Introduction to Mediation

+CA 670 Measuring Leadership